 If paying the application fee would cause you hardship, you may ask us to waive or reduce it.
 You can do so by providing a proof of hardship such as, a copy of your current Health Care Card or Pension Card.

 All hardcopy applications for access to information under the FOI Act are to be addressed to:

 The Freedom of Information Officer,

 Wyndham City Council,

 On receipt of a valid request (including payment), the FOI Officer has 30 days to respond to the applicant with a decision.
 Under the Act, the period may be extended by 15 days if consultation is required under certain sections of the FOI Act.
 Further extensions of the period can be sought with agreement by the applicant for not more than 30 days at a time.
 Where a decision is made to deny or defer access, the applicant will be notified in writing of the reasons for the denial and the procedures available to appeal the decision.

 Under the FOI Act, Council may deny access to ‘exempt’ documents.
 Examples of ‘exempt’ documents include:

-Where it is anticipated that the costs will exceed $50, the applicant will be advised and requested to pay a deposit.
-The applicant will also be asked if they wish to continue with the request or narrow the terms of the request to reduce costs.
+Where it is anticipated that the costs will exceed $50.00, the applicant will be advised and requested to pay a deposit.
+The applicant will also be asked if they wish to continue with the request or narrow the terms/scope of their request to reduce costs.